Towards Human Understanding of Paraphrase Types in Large Language Models: Methodology

 \looseness=-1In our experiments, we use the ETPC dataset \cite{kovatchev-etal-2018-etpc}, which contains pairs of original and paraphrased sentences annotated with APTs.
 We choose the ten APTs with the most examples in the dataset as primary for this study.
 We excluded \apt{Identity} changes, as those contain no change in the sentence; \apt{Same Polarity Substitution (habitual and named entity)} as it is similar to \apt{Same Polarity Substitution (contextual)}, which could harm the diversity for the chosen paraphrase types.
 We also exclude \apt{Syntax/Discourse Structure} changes as it would require our annotators to understand all other paraphrase types, even those not considered in the study. \Cref{app:full_list} details a full list of types.

 We sample ten paraphrase pairs for each paraphrase type $l$.
 We use the first sentence in a paraphrase pair as a base sentence and generate the paraphrase using \gpt.
 The prompts are constructed by asking the model to generate a sentence with the same meaning using the APT $l$.
-We prompt the model using zero-shot, one-shot, few-shot \cite{NEURIPS2021_8493eeac}, chain-of-thought (CoT) \cite{weiChainofThoughtPromptingElicits2023}, and a fine-tuned model from \citet{wahle-etal-2023-paraphrase}.
+We prompt the model using zero-shot, one-shot, few-shot \cite{NEURIPS2021_8493eeac}, chain-of-thought (CoT) \cite{weiChainofThoughtPromptingElicits2023}, and a fine-tuned model from \citet{wahle-etal-2023-paraphrase}, which is based on \gpt\space as well.
 The prompt contains the name of type $l$ and its definition, taken from \cite{barron-cedeno-etal-2013-plagiarism} with minimal changes to fit the prompt (see \Cref{sec:prompts} for exact prompts used.)
 Similarly to \citet {NEURIPS2021_8493eeac}, five few-shot examples are given; one instance with added reasoning is provided for CoT prompts. \Cref{sec:apt_def} details the exact APT definitions.
+We use the same base sentences for evaluating the DPO-tuned LLama model and follow the prompt template for the fine-tuned model.
+We use Llama 2 7B, a version of LLama 2 7B fine-tuned on the ETPC dataset from \citet{wahle-etal-2023-paraphrase}, and a DPO-trained Llama model trained by us on the ranked data from the second phase of the annotation and based on the fine-tuned model.